pearpages/es6-and-typescript/README.md

 - A value MUST be set on **const** declaration
 - Can't be changed later

-- Can't avoid properties from objects to change*
+- Can't avoid properties from objects to change* !!!
 - Can't declare class members with const in ES6
 - Works with modules
-- Can't declare class members with const in ES6

 We can accomplish this with **namespace**, but it is not standard in ES6.
 Only in Typescript.